-Believe it or not, Macs are not immune to viruses.
-In just one year, the number of detections more than doubled.
+Believe it or not, Macs are not immune to viruses: In just one year, the number of detections more than doubled.
 Some of these were even rated as the most dangerous threats.

 Yes, your Mac has an antivirus built-in.
-It’s called XProtect, and it’s a part of the bigger File Quarantine app.
-Originally added in 2009 with the release of Mac OS X Snow Leopard, this automated lightweight antivirus checks every file downloaded through Safari, Chrome, Mail, and iChat against its list of malicious apps.
+It’s called XProtect, and it’s a part of the File Quarantine app.
+Initially added in 2009 with the release of Mac OS X Snow Leopard, this automated lightweight antivirus checks every file downloaded through Safari, Chrome, Mail, and iChat against its list of malicious apps.

 Apple promotes itself as the most sophisticated and safest option on the market.
 But even Apple advises users to get some form of antivirus protection.
 At the very least, you can sign up for the best free antivirus for Mac.
 In fact, for more than a decade, Apple kept recommending antiviruses for desktop and laptop users.
 As the market share of Apple’s computers grew, so did the company’s frequency of advising users to install antiviruses, firewalls, and anti-spyware tools.

-On Mac, File Quarantine can be used as the most basic malware protection and detection tool.
+On a Mac, File Quarantine can be used as the most basic malware protection and detection tool.
 It can scan your Mac like any other anti-malware software.
 But it’s better to get the best Mac antivirus if you want the maximum level of protection for your computer.
 The pre-installed app is just a basic line of defense that can’t detect some of the more sophisticated threats.

 No, since there’s third-party software developed especially for Mac computers.
 Although it’s a huge company, Apple doesn’t have enough resources to cover each and every aspect of personal computing.
 That’s why there are a lot of independently developed Mac software, peripherals like external hard drives, cases, chargers, etc.